mochi-hpc/mochi-doc/docs/source/index.rst

 C++ wrappers to Argobots.

 **Mercury** is Mochi's underlying RPC/RDMA library.
-While it is not necessary to undertand how to use Mercury itself when developing with Margo or Thallium (which we recommend), we provide a set of tutorials for those who would need to use it directly rather than through higher level libraries.
+While it is not necessary to understand how to use Mercury itself when developing with Margo or Thallium (which we recommend), we provide a set of tutorials for those who would need to use it directly rather than through higher level libraries.